lisatwyw/carnet/ethics.md

 3. Printed posters
     - Consider putting UBC logo on the poster
     - Consider audience, norms at the posting sites; e.g.
-      i.
-At clinic, email Dianne for advice early on ii.
-At ED
+        - At clinic, email DR for advice early on
+        - At ED:
             - One will need to laminate posters if they need to be kept for more than 30 days
-        - Best practice is to consult nurse educators at ED; e.g. Julie and Lara
+            - Best practice is to consult nurse educators at ED; e.g. JG and LX
     - *Answer pending: could we place posters that are larger than letter size at ED?*

 ## Submitting ethics